imodpasteur/ANNA-PALM/README.md

 To test your installation, you could run the following code:
 ```
 cd ANNA-PALM
-python run.py --workdir=./tmp_test
+python run.py --workdir=./tmp_test --ngf=1 --ndf=1
 ```
-Once it starts without any error, you can terminate it with CTRL-C, otherwise, it will take a long time to actually finish the training.
+Once it starts to print `.` without any error, you can terminate it with CTRL-C, otherwise, it will take a long time to actually finish the training.

 ## ImageJ plugin
 Besides the python code, an ImageJ plugin for applying trained model can be downloaded [here](https://s3.eu-west-2.amazonaws.com/anna-palm-model/ANNA_PALM_Process-latest.jar).